 Specialized in: da Vinci robotic surgery

-The Department of da Vinci Robotic Surgery at the Academic Hospital Friedrichshafen offers the full range of minimally invasive surgical procedures using state-of-the-art da Vinci Surgical System.
-The team of the department's surgeons specializes in robotic-assisted surgery to treat rectal cancer, stomach cancer, prostate cancer, malignant and benign tumors of the female reproductive system and other pathologies.
-The Chief Physician of the department is PD Dr. med.
+The Department of da Vinci Robotic Surgery at the Hospital Friedrichshafen offers the full range of minimally invasive surgical procedures using state-of-the-art da Vinci Surgical System.
+The team of the department's surgeons specializes in robot-assisted surgery to treat rectal cancer, stomach cancer, prostate cancer, malignant and benign tumors of the female reproductive system and other pathologies.
+The Head Physician of the department is PD Dr. med.
 Thorsten Lehmann.

 In addition, robotic surgery has several advantages for the surgeon.
 The 3D image of the surgical field in HD quality and its 12x zoom allow the specialist to clearly see all the anatomical structures of the surgical field.
 The robotic surgeon ensures a flawless precision of the surgical manipulations, while the doctor's hand can tremble due to anxiety or heavy workload.
 In addition, the robotic surgeon has a huge range of motion, so it can fully imitate the movements of the human hands and wrists.

-The department specializes in robotic-assisted interventions for the following pathologies:
+The department specializes in robot-assisted interventions for the following pathologies:

 - General surgery

 - Benign prostatic hyperplasia (in the case when it is impossible to form a surgical access through the urethra)

 - Bladder diverticulum